samiamian/FirstNotificationBot/README.md

 # Overview of the Notification bot template

-This template showcases an app that send a message to Teams with Adaptive Cards triggered by a HTTP post request or timer schedule.
-You can further extend the template to consume, transform and post events to individual, chat or channel in Teams.

 The app template is built using the TeamsFx SDK, which provides a simple set of functions over the Microsoft Bot Framework to implement this scenario.

 ## Get Started with the Notification bot